plausible/website/_posts/2020-11-11-privacy-web-analytics-and-do-i-need-a-privacy-policy-for-my-website-1.md

 Here is an alternative way to disclose your usage of Plausible Analytics.
 A "How Many People Are on This Site?" page or `/stats/` page as seen on the [website of Gergely Orosz](https://blog.pragmaticengineer.com/stats/):

 > I integrated Plausible analytics on this site.
-On top of the very small footprint of the analytics script (under 1KB) and no-tracking-and-not-selling-your-data-for-advertising part, a really neat thing is how you can make your dashboard public.
+On top of the very small footprint of the analytics script and no-tracking-and-not-selling-your-data-for-advertising part, a really neat thing is how you can make your dashboard public.
 Here is the dashboard for The Pragmatic Engineer with public (and live) visitor information, and historic stats.

 ## How do I create a privacy policy for my website?